Linux-RISC/IRIX-diskless-workstation/README.md

 <b>Optional</b>.
 Some example of operations are provided as cheat sheet:<br>

 ```
-# # clone /diskless/client/IRIS, using indy as client tree configuration file, 6.5.22 as share tree configuration file and host names contained in IRIS3.txt
+# # clone /diskless/client/IRIS, using indy as client tree configuration file, 6.5.22 as shared tree configuration file and host names contained in IRIS3.txt
 # # IRIS3 must be and identical machine to IRIS
 # ./clone_client -f IRIS3.txt -r 6.5.22 -c indy -clone /diskless/client/IRIS